Tag Archives: parenting

 6 – Remind your children about due dates and help them manage the process, but don’t micromanage them.
 Doing so will cause undue stress for everyone.

-7 – Do not request letters of recommendation from family friends because of their connections if they genuinely have not had significant interaction with your child.
+7 – Do not request letters of recommendation from family friends because of their connections, position of power, job title if they have not had any significant face-to-face interactions with your child.

 8 – Be ambitious yet realistic in expectations.
 Support your children in applying to schools they really love, even though they may be a little (or much) harder to get into.
-Make sure, though, the list is balanced so that there are options in April.
+Make sure, though, the list is balanced so that there are options in April of Senior Year.

-9 – Don’t compare your students to others.
-Rising seniors and seniors are as stressed as they can be right now, and comparisons to other children can only make them feel inferior.
+9 – Don’t compare your children to other kids.
+Rising seniors/current seniors are as stressed as they can be right now, and comparisons to other children will compromise their confidence and make them feel inferior.

 10 – Celebrate all successes.
 Every acceptance is cause for celebration, even if it is a safety school.
 This will give your child confidence as the other decisions come.
+Do not put down any colleges!

 While applying to college is a means to an end, it is a learning process nonetheless.
 Your children are learning to be an adult and you are learning to let them be more independent.
 Your support and words of encouragement can make all the difference.